 Improving energy efficiency

 After your water heater is properly installed and maintained, try some additional energy-saving strategies to help lower your water heating bills, especially if you require a back-up system.
 Some energy-saving devices and systems are more cost-effective to install with the water heater.

 Glazed flat-plate collectors are most commonly used for this application but vacuum tube collectors are also available.
 Other important components are the heat transfer liquid, heat exchanger, control system, and a pump to circulate the liquid.
 Most systems also have an auxiliary heater to ensure that hot water needs are met even when it is very cloudy.

 Seasonal water heating may be more suitable for temperate climates or for applications with seasonal use, such as cottages.
 In this case, a system based on batch collectors can be a viable alternative but the standard collectors are still used.

 Solar systems can also provide hot water for a wide variety of commercial applications.
-These commercial systems should be designed by an engineer or expert and have a collector area of 10–100m2.
+These commercial systems should be designed by an engineer or expert and have a collector area of 10–100 square meters.
 Among many potential applications, the commonest are for: apartment buildings, senior citizen residences, hotels, car washes, restaurants, recreation centers, and hospitals.